Shawe Rosenthal Labor and Employment Law Conference – October 4, 2019

 We will begin with breakfast starting at 8:00 a.m.
 Friday morning, October 4, with presentations from 8:30 a.m. to 4:20 p.m.
 After the sessions, please join us for a cocktail reception and a tour of Oriole Park at Camden Yards, followed by a raffle (prizes include sports tickets, aquarium tickets, and a handbook review up to $2,500 value).

 Our conference has been approved for SHRM 6.00 (HR (General)) recertification credit hours.
 Shawe Rosenthal LLP is recognized by SHRM to offer Professional Development Credits (PDCs) for SHRM-CP or SHRM-SCP.
-In addition, this program has been submitted to the HR Certification Institute for review.
+In addition, this program has been approved by the HR Certification Institute for 6.00 HR (General) credits.

 We are offering an early bird registration fee of $449 if you register before August 31, 2019.
 After that, the regular registration fee is $499.
 Registration includes sessions, seminar materials, breakfast, lunch, the tour of Oriole Park, and cocktail reception (hotel room charges are not included).
 In addition, attendees will also receive a complimentary copy of the 2019 Maryland Human Resources Manual, published by the Maryland Chamber of Commerce and edited by our firm, a $260.00 value.